wijnen/supernovel/README.md

 If your system is Debian-based, you will want to download the script I use for building packages from [here](https://people.debian.org/~wijnen/mkdeb).

-You will need to clone the following repositories (and lesverhaal itself):
+You will need to clone the following repositories (and Supernovel itself):

   - [https://github.com/wijnen/python-fhs](https://github.com/wijnen/python-fhs)
   - [https://github.com/wijnen/python-network](https://github.com/wijnen/python-network)